Creating a Project in QGIS

 # Configuring photo attribute

-Our hedges layer has an attribute called photo.
-The attribute itself is stored as text but we'll use it to attach photos to surveyed features.
-To achieve this we'll need to set its Widget Type to Attachment:
+The hedges layer has an attribute called photo.
+The attribute itself is stored as Text Data and we will use it to attach photos to surveyed features.
+To achieve this, we need to configure the photo attribute's Widget Type as Attachment.

-1. Double-click the hedges layer to open its Layer properties.
+1. Double-click the hedges layer to open the Layer properties

 • Path defines where the photos will be stored.
 Set Store path as Relative to Project Path:

-4. Click OK to close the layer properties dialog.
+5. Click OK to close the Layer properties.

 # Saving changes to Mergin Maps

-In the next tutorial we will see how this project looks on Mergin Maps Input.
-We'll now save the changes we've made here and sync the project back to the cloud.
+In the next tutorial we will see how this project looks on Mergin Maps mobile app.
+We'll now make some last changes, save them and sync the project back to the Mergin Maps cloud.

-1. Rename the layer called Survey to Survey notes (the name is a little ambiguous).
+1. Right click on the layer called Survey and find the Rename Layer option.
+Rename the layer to Survey notes (the name Survey is too general in this context).

 2. Save the QGIS project

-In a few moments your changes are safely stored in the cloud:
+In a few moments your changes are safely stored in the Mergin Maps cloud

 Synchronising changes between users and devices is a core principle of Mergin Maps.
 When you sync a project, changes that have been made by other users and devices since you last synced are fetched and any changes you've made are pushed.